- About Us

 What is Climate Change?

-Climate change—specifically human-caused global warming—is often cited as one of the greatest dangers facing mankind in the 21st Century.
-In short, we are referring to the rise in the average temperature of Earth's atmosphere and oceans since the late 19th century and its projected continuation.
+Climate change—specifically man-made (anthropogenic) global warming—is often cited as one of the greatest dangers facing mankind in the 21st Century.
+Climate change refers to the rise in average Earth temperature that has been occurring since the late 19th century and still continues.
 Since the early 20th century, Earth’s mean surface temperature has increased by about 0.8 °C (1.4 °F), with about two-thirds of the increase occurring since 1980.
 Warming of the climate system is primarily caused by increasing concentrations of greenhouse gases produced by human activities such as the burning of fossil fuels and deforestation.
-Climate change is seen by many as having the potential to undo all of the gains made in poverty reduction over the past three or four decades.

 Anthony J. McMichael A, Campbell-Lendrum D, Kovats S, Edwards S, et al. Global Climate Change.
 In: Ezzati M, Lopez A, Roders A et al. Comparative Quantification of Health Risks, Global and Regional Burden of Disease Attributable to Selected Major Risk Factors, Geneva, World Health Organization, 2004, pp. 1543-1650.
 (Close footnote)